alfie-ns/VidBriefs-API/api-todo.md

 # API To-Do List

 - [X] Ted talks django app
-- [ ] FIX this data into my repo https://github.com/saranyan/TED-Talks
+- [ ] FIX this data into vidbriefs-api repo https://github.com/saranyan/TED-Talks
 - [ ] Make folders to house ALL bashscirpts
 - [ ] Finish off recommendations.py (also work for YouTube and any other source)
 - [ ] Uni lecture note maker django app